basecamp/basecamp-classic-api/README.md

 Rate limiting
 -------------
+API requests are subject to rate limiting.
+Design your API client to expect and properly respond when you encounter a rate-limited response.

+A rate limit is based on the number of requests made within a time window.
+For example, 100 requests within a minute.
+If you make more requests than that in a minute, subsequent requests will be rate-limited for the following minute.

-You can perform up to 500 requests per 10 second period from the same IP address for the same account.
-If you exceed this limit, you'll get a 503 response for subsequent requests.
-Check the Retry-After header to see how many seconds to wait before trying again.
+When you exceed a rate limit, you'll get a 503 or 429 response with a Retry-After header indicating how many seconds to wait before trying again.
+Wait until that time has elapsed and resume your requests.
+Retrying the request before the time window has elapsed will flag your API client for flooding.

+Rate limits in effect as of August 2014, per source IP and Basecamp account:

+* GET: 500 requests per 10 seconds
+* Non-GET: 100 requests per 10 seconds
+* No User-Agent header: 60 requests per minute

+It's especially important to set an identifiable User-Agent header.
+If you exceed 60 requests in a minute, your client will need to wait a full minute to resume.

 SSL Usage
 ---------